peterpih/tidydata/README.md

-# tidydata

-## Repository for Tidy Data Course Project
+## Repository for the Tidy Data Course Project

 ### Contents
 This repository contains the following files: